 Happy beautiful Michigan Monday Moanin to all of you.
-Wow do I love Michigan weather.
-Last Sunday I used my snow blower and this Sunday it was 70 degrees and I used tons of sunblock.
-For school districts in Michigan, April signals the beginning of the stretch drive to the end of the 2015-16 school year.
-For the past several years the focus of this mid April blog was about the critical focus of finishing strong.
-Though important, I believe you can’t shortchange the importance of being a good listener.
-During the last weeks of school there are many demands on all staff and students.
+It is hard to believe that today is the final Monday of April 2017.
+For school districts in Michigan, April signals the beginning of the stretch drive to the end of the 2016-17 school year.
+For the past several years the focus of many April MMT’s were about the critical focus of finishing strong.
+Today’s blog is about a key ingredient of doing just that, the importance of being a good listener.
+During the final weeks of school there are many demands on all staff and students.
 From testing, final evaluation meetings, assessments, classroom interruptions, to end of the year celebrations , demands can turn into distractions.
 For all of us in education, these distractions can be unsettling and may cause a lack of patience and understanding as we deal with them and one another.
 Read more

 Happy April 2017 Monday Moanin to all of you.
 Hopefully you had a relaxing Holiday weekend with your family and friends.
 As I mentioned last week, April signals the beginning of the path to the end of the 2016-17 school year.
 This is the time of year of many year-end activities that simply put, are filled with lots of emotions and distractions.
 As a result, dealing with the complexities of this time of year can be challenging and some times paralyzing.
 Let’s simplify our leadership and enhance our effectiveness by focusing on MVP.
 Let’s break it down: Read more